 Review of B.Ed Programme and Teacher Training

-The B.Ed programme and teacher training are theoretically on a very high level and sought after for educational jobs teaching abroad and in the UK but in practice, there is a major concern in respect to both subject knowledge and classroom skills.
+The B.Ed programme and teacher training are theoretically on a very high level and sought after for educational jobs teaching abroad and in the UK but in practice, there is a major concern in respect to both subject knowledge, computer and classroom skills.
 In addition, some probationers are having doubts in their ability to become a successful teacher, while many schools complain about the amount of time they need to “teach” the probationaries the skills they should have learn during the initial training programme.

 The review of B.Ed programme and teacher training has revealed several weakness which should receive more attention in the future.
 Some of the most problematic areas include: